Playwright Locators Best Practices

 Can I mix user-facing locators with CSS selectors?

-Yes, you can chain different types of locators.
+Yes, you can chain multiple locator types.

 How often should I update my locators?